Ezeilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File-9 To Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+File-10 To Write a script that displays the result of BREATH to the power LOVE

-POWER and DIVIDE are environment variables
+BREATH and LOVE are environment variables

+The script should display the result, followed by a new line